rajivnavada/bootstrap/README.md

 NOTE
 ====

 This repo does not add any new functionality to the original <a href="https://github.com/twitter/bootstrap">Twitter Bootstrap</a> repo.
-The only change is to the `Makefile` which adds a `proper` target that may be used for generating js files that work well as embeddable components.
+The only change is to the `Makefile` which adds a `altjs` target that may be used for generating js files that work well as embeddable components.
+A test file that relies on the alternate JS files is also provided at the path js/tests/altindex.html

 The Problem
 -----------